-As part of the 2020 customer experience strategy, Omnichannel moves front and center.
-Still a promising concept, it grew in prominence in 2019 but has not yet been fully embraced in a widespread manner by companies.
-But, in 2020, businesses will move to avoid falling behind in the competitive race to keep pace with changing customer demands.
+As part of the customer experience strategy, Omnichannel moves front and center.
+Still a promising concept, it grew in prominence in 2019 and has slowly been embraced in a widespread manner by companies.
+In 2020, businesses moved to avoid falling behind in the competitive race to keep pace with changing customer demands.

 Why is Omnichannel Retail Important?